-Mediation is assisted negotiation.
+Mediation is a form of assisted negotiation.
 In mediation, a trained, neutral third party helps two or more parties negotiate to resolve their dispute.
-Mediation typically employs a problem-solving approach to address conflict rather than the traditional, adversarial method.
-Mediators are trained in communication and problem solving skills, which they use to help parties make the best possible decisions about whether to, and how to, resolve their dispute.
+Mediation typically employs a problem-solving approach to resolving conflict rather than the traditional, adversarial approach.
+Mediators are trained in communication and problem solving skills, which they use to help parties make the best possible decisions about whether and how to resolve their dispute.

 Mediators are not decision-makers or judges and have no personal interest in the substantive outcome of a case.
 Mediators use their expertise in communication and negotiation to help the parties make effective, informed decisions for themselves.